 It was a long wait for fans of Star Trek: Discovery since the Season 2 finale aired in April 2019.
 But over the fall of 2020 and winter of 2021, Paramount+ (then CBS All Access) rolled out Season 3 of the sci-fi series.
 And it was a big one!

-After a season spent hob-nobbing with Spock, Captain Pike, and Number One, Discovery’s doing something completely unprecedented for Trek, leaping nearly 1,000 years into the future.
-The crew have said their farewells to everyone they know and love, but what awaits them at the other side of that wormhole?
-Judging from trailers, we know the Federation will still exist in some form, but will their altruistic values have endured throughout the centuries?
-Can we expect any tie-ins with Star Trek: Picard?
-Most important of all, when will new episodes come to CBS All Access?
+After a season spent hob-nobbing with Spock, Captain Pike, and Number One, Discovery’s did something completely unprecedented for Trek, leaping nearly 1,000 years into the future.
+The crew said their farewells to everyone they know and love, but what awaits them at the other side of that wormhole?
+Here’s everything to know about Season 3 of Star Trek: Discovery.

 What happened in the finale of Star Trek: Discovery Season 2?

-In a desperate bid to thwart the malicious AI behind Section 31 known as Control, the crew of Discovery enter a wormhole that will take them 950 years into the future.
-In order to prevent anything like this happening again, Spock suggests that Starfleet erase any reference to Discovery in its databases.
+In a desperate bid to thwart the malicious AI behind Section 31, known as Control, the crew of Discovery enter a wormhole that will take them 950 years into the future.
+In order to prevent anything like this from happening again, Spock suggests that Starfleet erase any reference to Discovery in its databases.
 The black-ops research vessel was already off the books – remember all that secret tardigrade and space fungus business in Season 1?
 But now, it’s extra, extra off the books.
 Which is why no one in the Original Series era ever bothers to mention it.

 Spock, bless his heart, never discussed his secret kinda-sister in three television seasons and seven feature films.
 (Did she meet Sybok?
 I guess we’ll never know.)
 Truly, he’s a Federation man through and through.

-What is the release date for Discovery Season 3?
+When was the release date for Discovery Season 3?